Secret-Order/SKE19-Project-Archive/README.md

 ```sh
 ske-projs/ > git checkout -B <your_new_branch>
 ```
-- Navigate to the respective folders and contribute a new submodule there, for example if your project is in year 1 semester 1,
+- Navigate to the respective folders and contribute a new submodule there, do note that when adding submodules you should use HTTPS links ending with .git for example if your project is in year 1 semester 1,
 ```sh
 ske-projs/ > git submodule add <your_project_repo_on_github> year1/semester1/<repo_name>